microsoft/PowerPlatformConnectors/independent-publisher-connectors/Google PaLM/readme.md

 ### Obtaining an API Key

-To start using the PaLM API, you need to obtain an API key.
 Follow these steps to get your API key:

 1. **Visit the API Key Generation Page**
    - Go to [Google MakerSuite](https://makersuite.google.com/app/apikey) to access the API key generation interface.